ASM DIGITAL EDUCTION HUB

 Uses of TPS method in various subjects:

-1. Science – Making predictions about an experiment, discussing the results of an experiment, talking over charts and graphs, drawing conclusions, developing a concept through discussion, talking about environmental problems.
+1. Science – Making predictions about an experiment, discussing the results of an experiment, talking over charts and graphs, drawing conclusions, developing a concept through discussion, talking about environmental problems of Teaching-learning strategy.

 2. Health – Discussing healthful practices, talking about how to handle stress, discussing proper placement of foods in food groups, analyzing problems in a diet, reviewing body systems,

-3. Social Studies – Discussing political viewpoints, learning about latitude and longitude, discussing economic trends, analyzing causes and effects of important events, discussing important contributions of historical figures
+3. Social Studies – Discussing political viewpoints, Teaching-learning strategy about latitude and longitude, discussing economic trends, analyzing causes and effects of important events, discussing important contributions of historical figures

 4. Math Problem-Solving – Place a complex problem on the overhead (For example, use one of the Weekly Math Challenges found in the Math File Cabinet.)
-Ask students to think about the steps they would use to solve the problem, but do not let them figure out the actual answer.
+Ask students to think about Teaching-learning strategy the steps they would use to solve the problem, but do not let them figure out the actual answer.
 Without telling the answer to the problem, have students discuss their strategies for solving the problem.
-Then let them work out the problem individually and compare answers.
+Then let them work out the problem individually and compare answers with Teaching-learning strategy.

-5. Math – Practicing how to read large numbers, learning how to round numbers to various places, reviewing place value, solving word problems (as described above), recalling basic geometric terms, discussing the steps of division, discussing how to rename a fraction to lowest terms
+5. Math – Practicing how to read large numbers, Teaching-learning strategy how to round numbers to various places, reviewing place value, solving word problems (as described above), recalling basic geometric terms, discussing the steps of division, discussing how to rename a fraction to lowest terms

 7. Reading – Discuss character traits and motives, make predictions before a chapter or at the end of a read-aloud session, discuss the theme of a book or story, make guesses about vocabulary words based on context clues in the story, discuss the meaning of similes and metaphors in a story